scikit-learn-contrib/skope-rules/README.md

 |

 One of the original contribution of the package is the use of a semantic deduplication tree.
-It ensures that rules are diversified by design.
+It ensures that rules are diversified by design :

 |